francois-berder/trace-decoder/doc/sifive_perf.md

 After calling the desired init functions, `perfTraceOn()` must be called before any performance data will be recorded.
 Prior to calling perfTraceOn(), calls to the performance collection routines (either manual, timer based, or compiler instrumentation) perform no-operations.
 Calling `perfTraceOn()` should not be called until after the initialization routines have been called, and calling `perfTraceOn()` before finishing initialization will return a non-zero value.

-If doing multi-core performance data collection, only one core collecting performance data needs to call `perfTraceOn()`.

 Calling `perfTraceOn()` also writes a trace configuration header to the trace buffer.
 This information includes the type of the counts recorded (raw, delta, or delta XOR), what counters will be recorded and how they are configured.

 Returns 0 on success, otherwise error.